buzzfrog/documentation/README.md

 #### Overview

-ASP.NET takes information provided from the data layer and makes it available for the graphic user interface.
+ASP.NET takes information provided from the data layer and makes it available for the graphic user interface using HTTP and WebSockets.

+#### Essentials

-#### Real Time Data  <a name="aspnetrtdata"></a>
+##### Real Time Data  <a name="aspnetrtdata"></a>

-In order to push new data in real time a websocket is used between the ASP.NET application and the GUI.
+In order to push new data in real time a WebSocket is used between the ASP.NET application and the GUI.
+Every real time data point received from the data layer is broadcasted to all connected clients.

-#### Historical Data <a name="aspnethdata"></a>
+##### Historical Data <a name="aspnethdata"></a>

-The historic data is assembled using queries on the database and after that transfered to the GUI via http-protocol.
+Both historical sensor data (hourly averages) and static map data (available buildings, floors and rooms) can be fetched using an HTTP JSON RESTful API, backed by SQL.

 #### Setup Guide <a name="aspnetsetupguide"></a>